Western world: Enlightenment (17th–18th centuries)

-Eric Voegelin described the 18th-century as one where "the sentiment grows that one age has come to its close and that a new age of Western civilization is about to be born".
+Eric Voegelin described the 18th century as one where "the sentiment grows that one age has come to its close and that a new age of Western civilization is about to be born".
 According to Voeglin the Enlightenment (also called the Age of Reason) represents the "atrophy of Christian transcendental experiences and [seeks] to enthrone the Newtonian method of science as the only valid method of arriving at truth".
 Its precursors were John Milton and Baruch Spinoza.
 Meeting Galileo in 1638 left an enduring impact on John Milton and influenced Milton's great work Areopagitica, where he warns that, without free speech, inquisitorial forces will impose "an undeserved thraldom upon learning".

 The achievements of the 17th century included the invention of the telescope and acceptance of heliocentrism.
-18th century scholars continued to refine Newton's theory of gravitation, notably Leonhard Euler, Pierre Louis Maupertuis, Alexis-Claude Clairaut, Jean Le Rond d'Alembert, Joseph-Louis Lagrange, Pierre-Simon de Laplace.
+Eighteenth-century scholars continued to refine Newton's theory of gravitation, notably Leonhard Euler, Pierre Louis Maupertuis, Alexis-Claude Clairaut, Jean Le Rond d'Alembert, Joseph-Louis Lagrange, Pierre-Simon de Laplace.
 Laplace's five-volume Treatise on Celestial Mechanics is one of the great works of 18th-century Newtonianism.
 Astronomy gained in prestige as new observatories were funded by governments and more powerful telescopes developed, leading to the discovery of new planets, asteroids, nebulae and comets, and paving the way for improvements in navigation and cartography.
 Astronomy became the second most popular scientific profession, after medicine.

 A common metanarrative of the Enlightenment is the "secularization theory".
 Modernity, as understood within the framework, means a total break with the past.
 Innovation and science are the good, representing the modern values of rationalism, while faith is ruled by superstition and traditionalism.
 Inspired by the Scientific Revolution, the Enlightenment embodied the ideals of improvement and progress.
 Descartes and Isaac Newton were regarded as exemplars of human intellectual achievement.
-Condorcet wrote about the progress of humanity in the Sketch of the Progress of the Human Mind (1794), from primitive society to agrarianism, the invention of writing, the later invention of the printing press and the advancement to "the Period when the Sciences and Philosophy threw off the Yoke of Authority".
+Condorcet wrote about the progress of humanity in the Sketch for a Historical Picture of the Progress of the Human Mind (1794), from primitive society to agrarianism, the invention of writing, the later invention of the printing press and the advancement to "the Period when the Sciences and Philosophy threw off the Yoke of Authority".

 French writer Pierre Bayle denounced Spinoza as a pantheist (thereby accusing him of atheism).
 Bayle's criticisms garnered much attention for Spinoza.
 The pantheism controversy in the late 18th century saw Gotthold Lessing attacked by Friedrich Heinrich Jacobi over support for Spinoza's pantheism.
 Lessing was defended by Moses Mendelssohn, although Mendelssohn diverged from pantheism to follow Gottfried Wilhelm Leibniz in arguing that God and the world were not of the same substance (equivalency).
 Spinoza was excommunicated from the Dutch Sephardic community, but for Jews who sought out Jewish sources to guide their own path to secularism, Spinoza was as important as Voltaire and Kant.